-The key features to notice in this example is that the rowids are not consecutive but they are ordered.
+In this example, the rowids are not consecutive but they are ordered.
 SQLite usually creates rowids beginning with one and increasing by one with each added row.
 But if rows are deleted, gaps can appear in the sequence.
 And the application can control the rowid assigned if desired, so that rows are not necessarily inserted at the bottom.
 But regardless of what happens, the rowids are always unique and in strictly ascending order.

 SELECT price FROM fruitsforsale WHERE fruit='Peach';

-In order to satisfy this query, SQLite has to read every row out of the table, check to see if the "fruit" column has the value of "Peach" and if so, output the "price" column from that row.
+To satisfy this query, SQLite reads every row out of the table, checks to see if the "fruit" column has the value of "Peach" and if so, outputs the "price" column from that row.
 The process is illustrated by figure 2 below.
-This is called a full table scan since the entire content of the table must be read and examined in order to find the one row of interest.
-With a table of only 7 rows, this is not a big deal, but if your table contained 7 million rows, a full table scan might read megabytes of content in order to find a single 8-byte number.
+This is algorithm is called a full table scan since the entire content of the table must be read and examined in order to find the one row of interest.
+With a table of only 7 rows, a full table scan is acceptable, but if the table contained 7 million rows, a full table scan might read megabytes of content in order to find a single 8-byte number.
 For that reason, one normally tries to avoid full table scans.

 One technique for avoiding a full table scan is to do lookups by rowid (or by the equivalent INTEGER PRIMARY KEY).
 To lookup the price of peaches, one would query for the entry with a rowid of 4: